Original Document: here

 2. Favonius Sword

-This weapon has the exact same stats and scaling as Sacrificial Sword, except that it’s ability is usually blank, which makes Sacrificial the superior option.
-A couple very important points to note is that firstly.
-Favonius’ ability can only be triggered while XQ is the active character meaning that you have 2-3 chances to activate it during a usual combo (skill cast and maybe a single basic attack).
+This weapon has the exact same stats and scaling as Sacrificial Sword, except that it’s ability usually does less for XQ, which makes Sacrificial a more common option.
+A couple very important points to note is that firstly, Favonius’ ability can only be triggered while XQ is the active character meaning that you have 2-3 chances to activate it during a usual combo (skill cast and maybe a single basic attack).

 The second point is that the energy orb generated provides energy to your whole team which means that if your XQ has a reasonable crit rate, Favonius is not a bad alternative since it’s able to help top off the energy for your whole team.
 Accounting for team-wide energy generation and more active time for your main DPS (since XQ only needs to use his skill once and thus spends less time on-field), this weapon is reasonably on par with Sacrificial Sword.
 It can become a strong choice if both your team and XQ are highly invested, where the boost in team DPS and energy efficiency can overcome the loss in XQ’s own DPS.

 3. Skyward Blade